maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

+The SDS dialect seen on the Sigma 7 used the semicolon, `;`, as a short-form for `PRINT`, instead of `?`.
+It also used the semicolon in the more typical fashion as a print separator.
+This makes the action of the semicolon depend on its exact usage, for instance, `100 ;\;` prints two blank lines, as `\` is the statement separator, instead of `:`. `100 ;'HELLO';' prints a single line and leaves the cursor at the end of the O. This usage makes it incompatible with other dialects, and is not currently supported.

+BASIC on the Datapoint 2200 took this short form one step further and made the statement keyword entirely optional, like `LET`.
+On this platform, any statement that starts with a quote is a print statement.
+This also works with files, so one might see `100#4;"HELLO, WORLD!"`, meaning that it should `PRINT`` to device 4, the line printer.
+This cannot be easily supported as it is the same syntax as...

 Tiny BASIC (at least some versions) allow the width of a field to be defined by placing a hash and then number of digits, like `PRINT #3,A`, which will print out only three digits of A. These can be placed at any point in the list of expressions so a single `PRINT` can have multiple formats, like `PRINT #3,A,#4,B,C,D`.
 The last format seen remains in effect until the end of the statement, where it is reset to "standard format"."

 Digital Group Opus BASIC uses a similar system but uses the percent sign as the indicator instead of the hash, and offers a number of different formats like dollars, commas, and field widths in a Fortran-like format.
 This includes things like `%$10F2`, which means that the values will be printed in a floating-point format with up to 10 characters in total, including a leading dollar sign and a maximum of two decimal places.